 - Check out TFL’s website to make sure there are no engineering works affecting your transportation to the sites.

-- Wear comfortable shoes.
+- Wear comfortable shoes and check the weather forecast to inspire suitable clothing.
 You will be walking and standing a lot.

-- Make sure your phone and/or camera is fully charged so you can search online maps (or bring an A-Z) and share photos on social media.
+- Make sure your phone and/or camera are fully charged and bring a portable charger if you have one so you can search online maps and share photos on social media.